Census of the Reception of Antique Art and Architecture: Collaborations

 Between 2015 and 2022, the Census database expanded to include material contributed by the project Jacopo Strada's Magnum ac Novum Opus: A Sixteenth-Century Numismatic Corpus, based at the Forschungszentrum Gotha of the Universität Erfurt.
 Drawings of Strada's Magnum ac novum opus and the antique coins related to these were added to the Census.

+A 2018–19 project digitised and catalogued around 1,850 drawings from the collection of Richard Topham, now in the library of Eton College.
+The Topham drawings comprise a visual inventory of antiquities in early eighteenth-century Italian collections, many of which were later dispersed.
+These were linked with identifiable antiquities and published systematically in the Census database.

 Since 2022, the Census has been a member of the ARIADNEplus consortium as well as a member of CORDH, the Consortium for Open Research Data in the Humanities.

 In 2022 the Census, in collaboration with the Bibliotheca Hertziana, began to offer the Census x Hertziana Fellowship, awarded annually to a pre-doctoral or post-doctoral scholar studying topics related to the reception of antiquity.
 In 2023, the Fellowship was expanded to include the Warburg Institute in London and is now offered as the Census Fellowship in the Reception of Antiquity by the Humboldt-Universität, the Bibliotheca Hertziana and the Warburg Institute.
-The Census x Hertziana Fellow was the Juan Carlos Garzon Mantilla, followed by Census x Hertziana x Warburg Fellows Hugh Cullimore, Barbara Furlotti, and Karl-Magnus Brose.
+The first holder of the fellowship, as a Census x Hertziana Fellow, was Juan Carlos Garzon Mantilla, followed by Census x Hertziana x Warburg Fellows Hugh Cullimore, Barbara Furlotti, and Karl-Magnus Brose.

 Publications

 From 1999 to 2020, the Census published the multilingual periodical Pegasus – Berliner Beiträge zum Nachleben der Antike.
 The journal offered a forum for all disciplines concerned with the reception of antiquity and was concerned with all post-antique periods.
 In addition, it presented research results emerging directly from the work with the Census database.

 The book series Cyriacus – Studien zur Rezeption der Antike was edited by Arnold Nesselrath while Director of the Census.
-During this time Cyriacus was published as a collaboration of the Census, the Winckelmann Society (Stendal), and the Winckelmann Institute of Classical Archeology at the Humboldt University of Berlin.
+During this time, Cyriacus was published as a collaboration of the Census, the Winckelmann Society (Stendal), and the Winckelmann Institute of Classical Archeology at the Humboldt University of Berlin.

 The current book series of the Census, All'antica: Early Modern Perspectives on the Antique, is an English-language series published by Brepols/Harvey Miller and co-edited by Cammy Brothers and Kathleen Christian.
-All'antica publishes monographs, conference proceedings and translations of work related to the reception of antiquity both within and beyond Europe.
+All'antica publishes monographs, conference proceedings, and translations of work related to the reception of antiquity both within and beyond Europe.

 In addition, the Census publishes the research blog Verso on the Hypotheses platform.
 Verso is devoted to short articles on the history of the Census, research stemming from the project, or methodological issues.